 My Journey in Emotionally Focused Therapy

 When I graduated with my master’s degree, I took the level 1 training in the Gottman method of couples counseling because it was more easily available.
 However, I was frustrated that my couples struggled to put the rigid rules into place when it really mattered.
 As soon as I could, I started pursuing training in emotionally focused therapy and the changes I saw in my clients knocked me off my feet.
 Finally, they were able to connect on deeper levels than before and I watched as relationships on the brink of collapse came back to life.
 I was sold.
-Since, then I taken advanced training in EFT and I am nearing certification in this method.
+Since, then I have undergone advanced training and earned a certification in Emotionally Focused Therapy.

 I practice emotionally focused therapy because I believe it’s the best way to help couples find each other and find peace.

-I am a member of the North Texas Emotionally Focused Therapy Community (NTEFTC) steering committee and a member in good standing with the International Centre for Excellence in Emotionally Focused Therapy (ICEEFT) and officially became a certified EFT therapist on August 26th, 2022.
+I am a member of the North Texas Emotionally Focused Therapy Community (NTEFTC) steering committee, a member in good standing with the International Centre for Excellence in Emotionally Focused Therapy (ICEEFT) and officially became a certified EFT therapist on August 26th, 2022.